 What Does It Mean to Season a Grill

 Seasoning is a crucial step in using a grill.
-It is the process of oiling and heating the grates of the grill before start cooking.
+It is the process of oiling and heating the grates of the grill before starting cooking.
 It helps your grill to operate smoothly and prolongs the lifespan.

 It is an essential process to keep the grates protected from rust and other contaminants.
 The oil penetrates the metal’s pores and makes the cleaning process much more comfortable.

-Why Should You Season Your Grill
+Why Should You Season Your Charcoal Grill

 Seasoning grill grates are so important that people spend a lot of time perfecting their techniques.
 What makes it so crucial?
-There quite a few reasons for placing this much significance on this process.
+There are quite a few reasons for placing this much significance on this process.
 Let’s find them out.